nicolasdickenmann/nicolasdickenmann.github.io/_pages/about.md

 ## Hi!

-I am Nicolas Dickenmann, a bachelor's student pursuing electrical & computer engineering at ETH Zurich.
-I am deeply passionate about novel technologies enabled by progress in computers and love to engineer great products.
-On this page you can find a showcase of projects I have worked on and a resume.<br>
+I’m Nicolas Dickenmann—a master’s student in Data Science at ETH Zurich with a bachelor’s degree in Electrical & Computer Engineering.
+I am deeply passionate about the intersection of research and building scalable computing solutions to develop great products.
+Much of my previous work has focused on computer vision research and its real-world applications.

-Thanks for visiting my page and don't hesitate to reach out to me!
+On this page, you’ll find a showcase of my personal projects and my resume.
+Thank you for visiting—feel free to reach out to connect!